bumpper/GemaCrypt/tauri/README.md

 # GemaCrypt - Desktop Application

-A cross-platform desktop wrapper for the GemaCrypt PHP application built with Tauri 2.0.
+A desktop wrapper for the GemaCrypt PHP application built with Tauri 2.0.

 ## Overview

 GemaCrypt is a native desktop application that wraps a PHP-based gematria and cryptography tool, providing a seamless desktop experience with the power of Tauri's native performance and security features.

-**✨ Now with full cross-platform support!**
-- 🪟 Windows (MSI, NSIS)
-- 🍎 macOS (DMG, APP)
-- 🐧 Linux (DEB, AppImage)
-- 🎩 Fedora/RHEL (RPM)

 ## Quick Start